 Housing is our biggest challenge on board.
 Single crew will most likely be in a multi-berth (with 6, 8, or 10 beds) cabin, most of which do not have a window or porthole.
 Most cabins have bathrooms and are furnished with bunk beds, a small closet for each person, and access to the wireless Internet.

 Housing assignments are based on the volunteer’s position & subsequent length of commitment to their position.
 We do our best to facilitate special needs, but every person is encouraged to rise to the challenge of living in a small space with people they do not know from many different countries, cultures, and sleeping habits.
+If you are coming for a year or less, you should expect to be assigned a top bunk.

 Cabins can be decorated and personalized by hanging pictures and other items using magnets.